cryptaliagy/websvc-rs/README.md

    - Publishes Prod + Debug container to github packages
    - Major & Minor version tracked through `VERSION` file
    - Patch version tracked through pipeline
+1. A nightly (and manually-runnable) pipeline for security scanning that:
+   - Scans the `latest`/`latest-gnu`/`debug`/`debug-gnu` containers in the registry
+   - Builds all deployed container targets and scans them at the current SHA
+   - Runs the `cargo audit` security scan for cargo dependencies

 ### Benchmarks & Performance